YasirGaji/linkmark/README.md

   4. GraphQL and Apollo-Server-Micro endpoint
   5. Understood the Prisma client purpose
   6. How to define schema using [Nexus](https://nexusjs.org) for typsafety code rendering and object completion
+  7. How to define schema fields and define queries using nexus for graphQL

 ## Errors  I Faced